 Now you’ll be able to customize your site in any language for your audience fully.
 Consider these the first steps towards creating a fully immersive, localized experience for site visitors.
 Whenever in the world, they may be.

 Next Steps: Full Translation Goes Beyond Language

 Multilingual WordPress plugins like Weglot will automate this process for you to relieve your heavy workload and remove barriers between you and foreign audiences.
-Not only does Weglot provide personalization for your site visitors; you can also fully customize this plugin to fit your own site design.
+Not only does Weglot provide personalization for your site visitors; you can also fully customize this plugin to fit your site design.
 Making it as prominent or as subtle as you choose.

 You could even take your WordPress language switcher customization to the next level by acknowledging cultural specifics in your chosen language.
 This might range from offering native customer support to adding local working hours.
 Business etiquette specifics and even recognizing local public holidays.

 However far you decide to take site customization, providing site visitors with the option to get to know your product in their language of choice is sure to lead to greater site visibility, higher sales, and even happier customers.

 Latest posts by Alex Denning (see all)